1.Types of Wills in Japan

-When you wish to draft a will in Japan, it is essential to adhere to the specific format prescribed by the Japanese Civil Code.
-Failure to do so may render the will invalid.
-The Civil Code outlines seven forms of wills, but the two most commonly utilized are the ‘Holograph (Handwritten) Will’ and the ‘Notary Deed Will.
+When making a will in Japan, it is important to follow the specific format prescribed by the Japanese Civil Code.
+Failure to do so may invalidate the will.
+The Civil Code outlines seven forms of wills, but the two most commonly used are the “Handwritten (Holograph) Will” and the “Notarized Will”.

 This form of will comes into effect when the testator personally handwrites the complete text of the will, including the date and their name, and affixes their seal (hanko) to it.
-A change in the law in 2019 permits the use of a computer to create and print certain sections of the will, specifically the list of assets.
+A change in the law in 2019 permitted the use of a computer to create and print certain sections of the will, particularly the list of assets.

 – No need for witnesses or observers